axelvaindal/HermesProject/README.md

 - DateTime
 - Light level

-Hermes Project is maintained by Exia CESI Toulouse A4L.
+<p>Hermes Project is maintained by Exia CESI Toulouse A4L.
-This repository is for educational purpose only and you can use it as an example for any engineering project.
-<p>Each process and step are documented below.</p>
+This repository is for educational purpose only and you can use it as an example for any engineering project. <br /> Each process and step are documented below.</p>

 <p align="center"><img src="https://cloud.githubusercontent.com/assets/11026659/16190604/6f799622-36e0-11e6-8e90-47059148459a.png" /></p>